-According to Wikipedia, software project management is defined as “the art and science of planning and leading software projects.
-It is a sub-discipline of project management in which software projects are planned, implemented, monitored, and controlled.”
-The software project management profession is more specialized than general project management, with its own set of task specific principles, and therefore project managers need specialized training to be able to take on software project management.
+Software project management is the art and science of planning and leading software projects.
+It is a sub-discipline of project management where software projects are planned, implemented, monitored, and controlled.
+This specialization distinguishes it from general project management, necessitating project managers to acquire task-specific principles and specialized training to excel in this field.